Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-UBj-gw_Jv_8.md

 ### Transcript

-> did i paint the dog over myself yeah i did, actually i'm surprised you spotted that that was a, painting most people think that that was like a real life photo very photo realistic depiction of, what petting a lizard was like you've got a really good eye called toby really good eye
+> did I paint the dog over myself yeah I did, actually I'm surprised you spotted that that was a, painting most people think that that was like a real life photo very photo realistic depiction of, what petting a lizard was like you've got a really good eye called toby really good eye